You can get a variety of commercial hair dyes in most supermarkets or pharmacies but most of these dyes contain harsh chemicals.

-You can get a variety of hair dyes in most supermarkets or pharmacies but most of them contain harsh chemicals that can possibly cause dry hair, hair breakage and split ends.
+These harsh chemicals can cause dry hair, breakage and split ends.
 Some people have also been known to react to the chemicals in the dyes by developing scalp conditions.

-- Leave on for about 30 – 40 minutes then remove the stove.
+- Leave on for about 30 – 40 minutes, stirring every 10 minutes.

 - Store in a cool place.
 The mixture should yield enough liquid to use for 8 – 12 weeks.